TomAnthony/itermocil/README.md

 ## Introduction

 iTermocil allows you to setup pre-configured layouts of windows and panes in [iTerm2](https://iterm2.com/), having each open in a specified directory and execute specified commands.
-You do this by writing YAML files.
+You do this by writing YAML files to save your layouts.
+If your using session restoration or saved window layouts in iTerm, you should find iTermocil is a nice upgrade on that.

-iTermocil is compatible with [teamocil](https://github.com/remiprev/teamocil), allowing anyone with teamocil files to execute those files natively in iTerm2, without needing tmux or any other dependency.
-However, iTermocil also has support for additional directives which will cause teamocil to fail, if used.

 iTermocil supports iTerm 2.x and the new 3.x (including later betas).
 It works better with the new 3.x versions which have improved Applescript support.